cxai/CxSAST-Demo-Platform/README.md

 * Vagrant
 * A copy of CxSetup.exe to the folder with the vagrantfile

 Run `vagrant up`.
-The first time vagrant will pull the required alexivkin/windows_2016 box from vagrant cloud on the first run which is around 7Gb.
+On the first run Vagrant will pull the required `alexivkin/windows_2016` box from the vagrant cloud, which is around 7Gb.

+The system needs to be rebooted a coupld of times.
+Do this manually or automate the reboot with the vagrant-reload plugin:
+* Run `vagrant plugin install vagrant-reload`
+* Add `config.vm.provision :reload` to your Vagrantfile to reload your VM during provisioning.

 ### Software installed by the scripts
 * CxSAST